ApiLogicServer/Docs/docs/Tech-Toaster.md

 ![Logic](images/sample-ai/rules.jpg)

-The 5 spreadsheet-like rules above perform the same logic as 200 lines of Python: the bakend half of your system is ***40X more concise.***
+The 5 spreadsheet-like rules above perform the same logic as 200 lines of Python: the backend half of your system is ***40X more concise.***

-Similar rules are provided for granting row-level access to user roles.
+> Similar rules are provided for granting row-level access, based on user roles.

 &nbsp;

 ## 3. Add Python for Flexibility

 Automation and Rules provide remarkable agility, but you need flexibility to deliver a complete result.
 Use Python and popular packages to complete the job.

 Here we customize for pricing discounts, and sending Kafka messages:

 ![Rules Plus Python](images/sample-ai/rules-plus-python.png)